Working with triggers

 Notice how the onBeforeUpdate() trigger provides us with the current value (cv) and the pending new value (nv).
 This allows you to review the current value and determine if you want to access the proposed new values.

 A popular use case for triggers is to interact with data in other tables, singles, and queues in your store.
-Trigger requires your tables to be in a flat structure, which often leads to relationships between tables to create hiearchies and n-to-n relations.
+Trigger encourages your tables to be in a flat structure, which often leads to relationships between tables to create hiearchies and n-to-n relations.
 In this setup, you may want to create records in one table when you insert records in another table.
 In our example above, imagine if every time we create a new customer in our store we also want to create a new orders entry.
 This can be accomplished with the onAfterInsert() trigger along with an insertRow() action on the orders table.
 This use case was the inspiration for triggers so the user would not need to remember that a relationship exists between these two or more tables - they can declare it idiomatically with triggers when creating their store.

 customers: CreateTable<Customer>({ customerID: [], firstName: [], lastName: [] }),